dade92/influx-example/README.md

 ## Run the entire application

+### Run for testing

 Run the script `run-local-environment.sh`: it will download and run  the local influxdb instance using Docker.
 Then run the application.

 You can stop the image running `stop-local-environment.sh` script.
+In any case, you have to generate the auth token manually after the first run of influx, and inject as env variables.

+### Run in production

+You can also run the entire app (webapp + influxdb) using the script `./run.sh`.
+This will use docker compose to run both the app and the db mounting a docker volume too.
+You have to generate the auth token manually after the first run of influx, and inject as env variables.